The Best Ski and Snowboard Helmet Review

 Types of Ski and Snowboard Helmets

 We lumped together snowboard and ski helmets, as most design criteria, including safety standards, are essentially the same for the two closely related sports.
 The primary difference is in style and aesthetics.
 As time goes on, the lines between these once-distinct categories of accessories are blurring.
 Even in terminology, we follow convention and refer to all gear for skiers and snowboarders as "ski gear."
 When we refer to "ski helmet," we mean a product designed and marketed for use on gravity powered, mechanized access, mainly resort-based skiing, snowboarding, and other similar sports.

 This is the most common design, and all the products we tested fall into this category.
 Essentially, it covers only the hairy part of one's head.
 Ears and face are exposed.

 Full shell designs are typically reserved for high speed alpine ski racing and cover the entire head and ears of the wearer.

-A full face design, just like it sounds, cover the head, ears, and wrap around the mouth and chin below the wearer's field of view.
+A full face design, just like it sounds, covers the head, ears, and wraps around the mouth and chin below the wearer's field of view.

 Construction and design variations include the overall material composition, number and arrangement of vents, adjustment system, goggle attachment, and fit shape and systems.
 Overall construction falls in two categories.
 Both can meet safety standards and be quite comfortable.
 They differ in weight, cost, style, and vent configuration.

 "In-molded" models are the lightest and most expensive design.
 They can have more vents and can be made in more contoured shapes.
-An in-molded model consists of a thin polycarbonate (Polycarbonate is a durable plastic with high impact resistance) shell filled uniformly and thoroughly with an expanded polystyrene (Or EPS.
-EPS is a rigid and tough foam).
-In our test, the Smith Variance, Smith Vantage, Giro Seam, and Giro Montane are in-molded products.
+An in-molded model consists of a thin polycarbonate shell (polycarbonate is a durable plastic with high impact resistance), filled uniformly and thoroughly with an expanded polystyrene (or EPS, which is a rigid and tough foam).
+In our test, the Smith Variance and Smith Vantage are in-molded products.